m0smith/malabar-mode/README.rst

 4. Build with ``mvn package``.
 If load-test.el fails, it is most likely because CEDET is not on your load-path.

+   Note that since malabar-mode HEAD tracks Maven 3.0-SNAPSHOT directly, it may fail to work (or even compile) due to upstream changes.
+I usually fix such breakage reasonably quickly, so don't despair (or even better, if you notice breakage you can fix it yourself and send me a patch...)

+   If you really really need a working version Right Now[TM] you can always use the ``malabar-1.1`` tag.

+   When a Maven (pre)release is made, I will tag a version of malabar-mode that locks to that version.

 5. Unpack the resulting ``malabar-<version>-dist.zip`` somewhere

 6. Add ``malabar-<version>/lisp`` to your Emacs load-path